StyraInc/roast/README.md

 While the numbers may vary some, the Roast format is currently about 40-50% smaller in size than the original AST JSON format, and can be processed (in Rego, using `walk` and so on) about 1.25 times faster.

-## Potential improvements

-### Replace `text` in `location` string with end location

-While it's not known how much of an impact it has on traversal speed / performance, a large chunk of the bytes in the current optimized AST are base64-encoded `text` values in `location` strings.
-These could be replaced with the end location of any given node.
-Rather than base64-encoding the the bytes of the text in serialization, we could instead count the number of newlines in the text, and from that plus the number of bytes on the last line (if more than one) determine the end location.
-It would then be assumed that the client has the means to translate that into the equivalence of `text` where necessary.
-Regal could for example easily do this from `input.regal.file.lines`.